TRON-Bioinformatics/oblx/docs/tronmake-genome-lib-builder/docs/pull_resources.md

 ### Mappability

 Mappability contains bed files with regions that are complicated to map with short reads.
-The files are only downloaded when `pull_resources.smk` is run in human mode.
+The files are only downloaded when `pull_resources` is run in human mode.
 These files are downloaded from [UCSC](https://hgdownload.soe.ucsc.edu/gbdb/hg38/problematic).
 All files are transformed to bed format using `ucsc-bigbedtobed` v469.